AuFeld/Transfermarket/README.md

 # Transfermarket

 An analysis of how well football clubs in the English Premier League procure players and return points in the immediate season.
-Identifies club investment strategies for player acquisitions to achieve success in EPL.
+Identified club investment strategies for player acquisitions to achieve success in EPL.

 Medium Articles: